 CM/Doc is a ConSol CM add-on that allows you to create document templates.
 These templates can be used to create documents directly from the business management process.
-CM/Doc supports Microsoft Word documents and (in CM versions 6.10.1 and up) OpenOffice documents.
+CM/Doc supports Microsoft Word documents and OpenOffice documents.

 Please see section CM/Doc for a detailed description of this add-on.